Hang422/approximation-algorithm-for-facility-location-problem/README.md

 ## Key Innovation

-The main innovation of this implementation lies in transforming the highly abstract dual-based approximation algorithm into executable code through physical model mapping.
+The main innovation of this implementation lies in transforming the highly abstract dual-based approximation algorithm into executable code through model mapping.
 The algorithm is visualized as a water-filling system where:

 - Dual Variables → Bucket (Storage Capacity & Water Level)
 - Linear Programming Constraints → Line (Connection & Flow)